ryanell/ryanell.github.io/projects/eatereez.md

 ## Eater-Easy To Use

- The website lets users get right into finding information on the landing page by presenting them with a search bar at the start.
+ The website lets users get right into finding information on the landing page, the page first presented when the application is opened (as shown above), by presenting them with a search bar at the start.
 From there they can look for the exact eatery they want by name, or if their search results in nothing, they can change the search query and look further by using the filters provided on the list of
     eateries page.